Your home may be repossessed if you do not keep up repayments on your mortgage.

 When you apply for a mortgage or further borrowing it may be necessary to obtain references, details of your existing financial commitments, and any other information that is required to assess or review lending risks, to recover debts, and to prevent or detect fraud.
 Where applicable, your current and previous employers, accountant, landlord, lender, bank, insurance or pension company may be contacted to obtain this information.
 In limited circumstances these references may need to be obtained after you open your account.
 This may be for regulatory purposes, or if the lending decision needs to be reviewed.
 Your permission to obtain these references will therefore continue to apply after your account has been opened.
 It may also be necessary to obtain information or documentation from your solicitor relating to any work they carry out either on your or our behalf.

 We keep our privacy notice under regular review and we will reflect any updates within this notice.
-This privacy notice was last updated on 6 June 2012.
+This notice was last updated 9 September 2013.